sketch-hq/SketchAPI/docs-website/pages/index.md

 ### Not a developer?
 Submit an idea

-Although you'll need some programming experience to extend Sketch yourself, you can alternatively [submit an idea](https://github.com/sketchplugins/plugin-requests/issues) to let us and the community know how you'd like to see Sketch extended.
+Although you'll need some programming experience to extend Sketch yourself, you can also [submit an idea](https://github.com/sketchplugins/plugin-requests/issues) to let us and the community know how you'd like to see Sketch extended.

 Take a look at the [list of plugins](https://sketch.com/extensions/plugins) the community has already built.